eld4niz/IDMP/README.md

 These config also contains the topics of the input pointcloud, the camera intrinsics and the reference frame.
 Make sure to adjust these to your setup.

+### Running Robot40 with CHOMP Planner using IDMP Distances and Gradients

+First you have to run Gazebo model of robot40 with following command:

+`roslaunch robot40_gazebo robot40rightUR5_simulation.launch withGazeboGUI:=true world:=office`

+Then to change camera position to look down, you can run this command:

+`rostopic pub /controller_ur/order std_msgs/String "data: 'moveLookingDown'"`

+**Please note that you should run all these commands in docker environment of robot40 with ros noetic**

+After running these commands, we're done with setup of robot40, now we should move to the setup of IDMP.

+To run IDMP with robot40, you can run following command:
+`roslaunch idmp_ros robot40-realsense.launch`

+This command will run IDMP with robot40 and realsense camera.

+Then we should run CHOMP planner to plan the path for robot40.
+To run CHOMP planner, you can run following command:

+`python3 src/tools/ChompIDMPlanner.py`

 ### Running Benchmark Datasets

 The Datasets can be found here: